Influenza surveillance serves the following purposes:

-For the 2013-2014 season, SHL and the Iowa Department of Public Health request the following specimens to be submitted for testing:
+For the 2014-2015 season, SHL and the Iowa Department of Public Health request the following specimens to be submitted for molecular testing at SHL:

-Facilities that perform rapid tests are requested to submit positive specimens for confirmation, until one specimen is confirmed.
+- Laboratories: Facilities that perform rapid tests are requested to submit rapid test positive specimens for confirmation, until one specimen is confirmed.
 During times of low influenza prevalence, rapid tests have a poor Positive Predictive Value.
 Confirmation with a more sensitive and specific test at SHL can help to interpret rapid test performance and indicate when the results are more reliable.
-For more information see the CDC's report “Guidance for Clinicians on the Use of Rapid Influenza Diagnostic Tests”
+For more information, see the CDC's report “Guidance for Clinicians on the Use of Rapid Influenza Diagnostic Tests.”

 Information for Healthcare Providers:

 Information on how to collect and submit specimens to SHL:

 Preferred specimen types are a nasopharyngeal swab or a combined nasal plus throat swab (2 swabs in one transport medium tube).